-High-quality $^{214}$Pb $\beta$ decay data were acquired in a dedicated $^{222}$Rn injection campaign.
-During the campaign, the average activity of $^{214}$Pb was approximately 0.5 Bq in the FV.
-In total, we have accumulated half a million $^{214}$Pb decay events with a signal-to-background ratio of more than 10 after all data selection procedures.
+High-quality $^{214}$Pb $\beta$ decay data were collected during a dedicated $^{222}$Rn injection campaign.
+Throughout the campaign, the average $^{214}$Pb activity in the FV was approximately 0.5~Bq.
+In total, we accumulated about half a million $^{214}$Pb decay events with a signal-to-background ratio exceeding 10 after all selection procedures.

-The data production and event selection follow procedures similar to those in PandaX-4T's previous publications~\cite{PandaX:2022kwg, PandaX:2023ggs}.
-We utilize the SS spectrum from 20~keV to 1~MeV (Fig.~\ref{fig:fitted_output}a) and MS spectrum from 260~keV to 1~MeV (Fig.~\ref{fig:fitted_output}b), with events selected from the central cleanest $1118 \pm 24$~kg xenon.
-Two dominating mono-energetic peaks at 164 keV (from $\textsuperscript{131m}$Xe) and 236 keV (from $\textsuperscript{129m}$Xe and $^{127}$Xe) in the SS spectrum are due to preceding neutron calibrations.
-Details of the data quality cuts and SS identification criteria are provided in the Methods section.
-The SS identification criteria applied to both Monte Carlo (MC) simulation and external $\gamma$ calibration data select statistically identical fractions of SS events, validating the SS criteria.
-The differences in SS (MS) fractions between MC and $\gamma$ data in the ROI are averaged to be 3.42\% (3.31\%), which are conservatively adopted as systematics for all signal and background components.
+Data production and event selection follow procedures established in previous PandaX-4T publications~\cite{PandaX:2022kwg, PandaX:2023ggs}.
+We utilize the SS spectrum from 20 to 1000~keV (Fig.~\ref{fig:fitted_output}a) and the MS spectrum from 260 to 1000~keV (Fig.~\ref{fig:fitted_output}b), selecting events from the central, cleanest $1118 \pm 24$~kg of xenon.
+Two prominent monoenergetic peaks at 164~keV (from $\textsuperscript{131m}$Xe) and 236~keV (from $\textsuperscript{129m}$Xe and $^{127}$Xe) in the SS spectrum originate from prior neutron calibrations.
+Details of data quality cuts and SS identification criteria are provided in the Methods section.
+The SS selection criteria, applied consistently to MC simulations and external $\gamma$ source calibration data, select statistically identical SS fractions, validating the selection procedure.
+Differences between MC and data in SS (MS) fractions within the region of interest (ROI) average 3.42\% (3.31\%), and these values are conservatively assigned as systematic uncertainties for all signal and background components.